se.plan#

 Select AOI#

-The restoration suitability index (hereinafter referred to as index) will be calculated based on the user inputs.
-The first mandatory input is the Area Of Interest (AOI).
-In this step you’ll have the possibility to choose from a predefined list of administrative layers or use your own datasets, the available options are:
+The first mandatory input is the AOI.
+In this step, you’ll have the possibility to choose from a predefined list of administrative layers or use your own datasets.
+Available options include:

 Predefined layers